 The Editors’ Introduction in Macroeconomic Dynamics: An Essay in Circulation Analysis [CWL 15] contains a 4 ½-page Section 5 (pp. liv-lix) titled Macroeconomic Dynamic Analysis as a New Paradigm of Economic Theory.
 It is difficult to imagine that any macroeconomist, who has read that section, would fail to be motivated to study seriously Lonergan’s Functional Macroeconomic Dynamics.
 That section should be read in its entirety.
-Here are some of the particular items in that section:
+Here are some of the particular items in that section: (If discontinued here, click on the title above)

 - If we understand paradigm in the general sense of defining for a science ‘the type of relationships to be investigated and the methods and abstractions to be regarded as legitimate within a particular problem area,’ it makes sense, then, to characterize the nature of Lonergan’s work in economic theory as elaborating a new paradigm.